EricGebhart/Simple_Process_REPL/README.md

 _partial_ commands can only be defined in SPR code, and interactively.

 ### Handshake function

+Keeping this here, so it is findable in multiple ways.
+See also:
+ * `help dev` to get help for the dev namespace, which has imported the device extension module.
+ * `showin device` to see the Stateful data used by the device namespace
+ * `showin config device` to see the configuration data used by the device namespace

-This is a generic function that is a bit more complicated.
+Handshake is a generic function that is a bit more complicated.
 It manages an interaction with a device.
 Everything _handshake_ does is defined in the configuration file.
 As with everything else, if anything fails, or doesn't match, an exception is raised.

 Here are the steps that _handshake()_ does.

+  * Wait for the specified device path to appear.
   * Wait for the _start_string_, match it.
   * Respond with the _response_string_.
   * Look in the output for: